iniznet/iniznet/README.md

 Currently, I focus on WordPress development.

-Learning plans for next year:
+Learning plans for this year:
 - Laravel
 - Node JS & Either of Nuxt JS or Next JS